nilsreichardt/poke-community/README.md

 5. Restart the Next.js dev server so it picks up the new environment variables.

-## Seed Data

-The CLI command `npm run supabase:reset` loads `supabase/seed.sql`, which creates:

-- Two demo users (`ava@poke.community` and `liam@poke.community`) with corresponding profiles
-- Three automations with descriptions, tags, and vote totals
-- Vote history for the past week so trending calculations have signal
-- Notification preferences for "new automation" and "trending" digests

-These records align with the mock data used by the test suite so what you see locally matches what the Playwright scenarios expect.

 ## Email (Resend)

 Add your Resend API key to `.env.local`.
 By default, emails are sent from `updates@poke.community`.
 Update the sender address in `src/lib/email/subscriptions.ts` if you plan to use a different verified domain.
 Two helper functions are available: